 What are your food cravings trying to tell you?

 - Fat cravings: Do you have enough healthy saturated fat in your diet (ie. lard, butter, coconut oil, avocado, olive oil, cream, etc.)?
 This is especially important if you have ever been on a low-fat diet.
 Healthy fats are your friend– and they don’t make you fat!

 - Chocolate cravings: Cravings for chocolate can be due to the need for magnesium or copper, but it’s more commonly for magnesium.
+Magnesium is lost rapidly under the stress response, so it’s very common to have cravings for magnesium-rich foods.
 Try darker chocolates and seek out other sources of magnesium such as fresh fruits or transdermal sources.
-Magnesium spray is my personal favorite to aid in reversing magnesium deficiency.
-You can also find great magnesium-rich chocolate recipes here and here!
+Magnesium spray and magnesium lotion are my personal favorites to aid in reversing magnesium deficiency.
+You can also find great magnesium-rich chocolate recipes here and here.

-- Lemon/lime/vinegary food cravings: If you commonly crave acidic foods- you could be low in stomach acid!
-Strong stomach acid is your body’s first line of defense and serves the purpose of sterilizing your food, disinfecting the stomach, and breaking down foods (particularly proteins!).
-When your stomach acid isn’t adequate, it starts a cascade of digestive dysfunction leading to digestive discomfort, food allergies, and more!
+- Lemon/lime/vinegary food cravings: If you commonly crave acidic foods, you could be low in stomach acid.
+Strong stomach acid is your body’s first line of defense and serves the purpose of sterilizing your food, disinfecting the stomach, and breaking down your foods (particularly proteins).
+When your stomach acid isn’t adequate, it starts a cascade of digestive dysfunction leading to digestive discomfort, food allergies, nutritional deficiencies, constipation, and more!

 P.S.
 Did you know that strong food cravings can be a sign of nutritional debt?
 Take the quiz below to find out how much nutritional debt you have, and what you can do about it!

 What are your food cravings trying to tell you?
 Please share in the comments!